Healthy Homes Assessment Glenside

 What We Do

-As building inspectors we handle all aspects that come with professional house inspections.
-We’re here to ensure that you make the correct choice when it comes to buying your next home.
+As building inspectors, we deal with all the aspects of professional house Inspections.
+We’re here to ensure that you make the best decision when buying your next home.

-We take your investment seriously We conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun parts of owning or purchasing an house.
+We are serious about your investment, and undertake detailed inspections so you won’t be faced with any costly or unexpected surprises meaning you can relax and focus on the enjoyable aspects of owning or purchasing a house.

-We specialise in a variety of solutions to ensure that you are completely updated on the condition of any property that you might be looking to purchase or sell as well as additional solutions.
+We specialise in a variety of solutions to make sure that you are completely aware of the state of any property you could be considering buying or selling along with other solutions.

-We don’t just work with you but we also work with some large clients including the local authorities, banks, and insurance firms.
-They seem to are pleased with this peace of mind provided, by the data contained that we offer in our reports of building inspections.
+We do not just work with you but we also work with major clients, including the local authorities, banks and insurance companies.
+They clearly appreciate this peace of mind provided, because of the information contained in our building inspection reports.

-With our systemised approach to inspecting your property as well as the latest technology in software including digital photos imbedded into your report, you can actually see any issues that may be discovered.
-With our detailed reporting it’s no wonder we get so many clients recommending our service to family and friends.
+Our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your Report, you are able to actually see any issues identified.
+Because of our detailed report, it’s no wonder that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports